zkry/awqat/README.md

 (setq awqat-isha-angle -16.0)
 ```

-Here another example which make use of the Muslim World League preset:
+Here is another example that makes use of the Muslim World League preset:

 ```lisp
 (require 'awqat)